NOVEMBER 1 + 2, 2025

 Life After Life

-A live performance developed through research and performed by 50 community members, visitors will be swept through Newport’s Common Burying Ground and God’s Little Acre as they experience the intertwining, overlapping stories of some of the 8,000 people resting in this fragile and sacred place.
+A live performance developed through research and performed by 50 community members, visitors were swept through Newport’s Common Burying Ground and God’s Little Acre as they experienced the intertwining, overlapping stories of some of the 8,000 people resting in this fragile and sacred place.

 Welcome to the overwhelming world of Life After Life.